lnis-uofu/OpenFPGA/docs/source/tutorials/arch_modeling/open_cell_libraries_tutorial.rst

    iverilog -o compiled_and2 ./SRC/and2_include_netlists.v -s and2_top_formal_verification_random_tb -I ${OPENFPGA_PATH}/skywater-pdk/libraries/sky130_fd_sc_ls/latest/cells/or2

-We can now manually rerun IVerilog, a tutorial on manually running IVerilog can be found at our From Verilog to `Verification`_ tutorial.
+We can now manually rerun IVerilog, a tutorial on manually running IVerilog can be found at our :ref:`verilog2verification` tutorial.
 From the root directory, run the following commands:

 .. code-block:: bash